top of page

 Wagons crossing a bridge on the Giscome Portage.

 The First Peoples of this area, the Lheidli T’enneh, relied on rivers and lakes to travel through the dense forests of their territory.
 Some of these waterways were connected by overland trails later known as portages.
 One such trail is the shortest route between the waterways flowing to the Pacific Ocean and those flowing into the Arctic Ocean, which crosses over the Continental, or Arctic, Divide.
 This trail served as a highway for people traveling between territories to trade goods, gather food, and visit neighbours.
-The Lheidli T'enneh named this trail Lhdesti or "the shortcut".
+The Lheidli T'enneh named this trail Lhdesti or "the shortcut."
 The highest point of the trail is the boundary between two nations, the Lheidli T'enneh to the south and the Tse'Kenne to the north.

 In the fall of 1862, John Robert Giscome, a prospector from Jamaica, and Henry McDame, another prospector from the Bahamas, met in Quesnel.
 The pair decided to go to the Peace River area after hearing that gold had been found in the Finlay and Parsnip rivers.
 The two left Quesnel in November, reaching Fort George on November 24, 1862.
 The two men had originally planned to travel to Fort St. James via Fort George, enter into Stuart Lake, and then cross over a section of the Hudson Bay Company Brigade Trail to Fort McLeod.
 From there they would continue north using the rivers to eventually connect to the Peace River.
 However, by the time they arrived the rivers had began to freeze up, and they decided to spend the winter in Fort George instead of at Fort St. James.